 Enerdata is well placed to support the companies’ strategies for future Energy Planning and is looking forward to being an active contributor of Singapore Energy Reduction activities by sharing it’s 30 years’ experience working both at policy and plant levels.
 Please contact us if you would like to learn more how Enerdata experience can support your plans.

 Enerdata’s Global Energy Forecast team recently published its 2017 EnerFuture scenarios update, which provides a comprehensive expert insight for strategic business planning and policy making.

-In this context, Enerdata, will host a webinar about World Energy Scenarios which will introduce the 3 main energy scenarios followed by a focus on Asia, Africa and Europe.
+In this context, Enerdata, has hosted a webinar about World Energy Scenarios which introduced the 3 main energy scenarios followed by a focus on Asia, Africa and Europe.

 - 3/4 of the demand growth over 2015-2040 will come from Asia, and 15% from Africa (Ener-Blue, +3-4°)

 - One kWh of power generated will produce 75% less CO2 emission in 2040 vs 2015, (Ener-Green, +2°)